CrociDB/bulletty/CONTRIBUTING.md

 If you're using AI to generate code, you must make it very clear.
 And you'll have to own it and maintain it.
 I will review and ask as many questions as necessary about the code, and I reserve the right to judge whether I think the contribution is worth it or not.

 Also, not properly communicating that you're using generated code in your PR is considered dishonest.
-If I find out, I'll have to disapprove the PR.
+If I find out, I'll have to close the PR.

 ## Submitting a Pull Request